The Role of Stress in Fertility and Ways to Manage It

 1. Psychological Stress and Fertility:

-Se även The Link Between Exercise and Fertility
+Se även The Connection Between B Vitamins and Fertility

 Beyond its physiological impact, stress can also exert psychological effects that contribute to fertility challenges.
 Anxiety, depression, and feelings of inadequacy can create a negative feedback loop, further exacerbating stress levels and hindering fertility.